harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 The call stack displays the chain of methods within the environment leading up to the event.
 The first method in the line is the last method on a non-third party code within your application.

-When an exception is caught and re-thrown once or multiple times within the thread, the **Related Errors** drop-down displays the error analysis.
+When an exception is caught and re-thrown once or multiple times within the thread, the **Related Errors** dropdown displays the error analysis.
 This feature is available only when such exceptions exist.

 #### Third party utilities and methods